Nightmare Fuel: Barefoot Gen

 - An even scarier one, since its more personal.
 Gen sees his father, younger brother and older sister trapped underneath the rubble of their home- then he hears them scream in agony as the flames grow closer, his father encouraging his increasingly desperate mother to leave them to die.
 As if things weren't bad enough, we're treated to a LOVELY picture of three out of five members of Gen's family burning alive right in front of Gen and his mother.

 - In addition to that, although it is mercifully brief, Gen's mother Kimie's expression during her momentary insanity is downright terrifying.
-This, her madness mantra and insane laughter underscore how utterly alone Gen is at that moment, with her mother incapable of taking care of herself, let alone of Gen, and with the flames closing in on them.
+This, her madness mantra and insane laughter underscore how utterly alone Gen is at that moment, with his mother incapable of taking care of herself, let alone of Gen, and with the flames closing in on them.

 - More psychological than physical, but the ostracism and harassment that Gen's family suffers in the manga as a result of his father finally openly saying what he thinks about the war to block chairman Samejima and the whole neighborhood during spear drill (remember, this is in April 1945 meaning he's kept it bottled in throughout the war) can be uncomfortable reading in certain parts, like when Daikichi is arrested by the police, taken away and tortured.